akitogo/commandbox-minify/readme.md

-﻿# This is a Commandbox module which combines and minify JavaScript files
+﻿# A Commandbox module combines and minifies JavaScript files

-For Javascript we are using Google Closure Compiler
+Please note: This project is at a very early stage.
+It uses Google Closure Compiler for compession and minification

 ## Installation